pllealfunes/nextjs-hobbyist/README.md

 - [ ] create route
 - [ ] add shadcn ui component

-Nav Indication
+Leftovers

-- [ ] mkae sure nav tracks which page the user is on
+- [ ] make sure nav tracks which page the user is on
+- [ ] fix layout of calendar and chart in pblished and drafts pages
+- [ ] fix how chart looks on md screens in dashboard

 ## Getting Started